tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/occlusion-spot-design.md

 :calculate collision path point and intersection point;
 note right
   - occlusion spot is calculated by stuck vehicle polygon.
-  - intersection point is where ego front bamper and darting object will crash.
+  - intersection point is where ego front bumper and darting object will crash.
   - collision path point is calculated by arc coordinate consider ego vehicle's geometry. end note
 }